aadhil96/aadhil96.github.io/_posts/18-10-2025-LangGraph-Memory-Leakage.md

 | 4         | 290.9          | +0.0                   | 290.9            |
 | 5         | 290.9          | +0.0                   | 290.9            |

 This "one-time growth, then stagnation" pattern indicates unreleased references in the checkpointer.
-Note the varying joke outputs (e.g., iteration 3 yields three jokes), yet no correlated memory spike—proving the leak is structural, not content-dependent.
+Note the varying joke outputs (e.g., iteration 3 yields three jokes), yet no correlated memory spike proving the leak is structural, not content-dependent.
 In production, this scales poorly: a 1,000-user agent could exhaust 3+ GB in hours.

 ## Common Causes of Leaks